Dutch startup visa

 What is the Start-up visa?
 And can I apply for it?

-On 1 January 2015 The Netherlands launched a start-up program for non-EU entrepreneurs who intend to start an innovative business in The Netherlands.
+The Netherlands has a start-up program for non-EU entrepreneurs who intend to start an innovative business in The Netherlands.
 The program is considered a lighter version of the strict point-based program.

 Entrepreneurs obtain a temporary residence permit for one year to develop their idea into a business plan with the support of a facilitator.